 The Afrikaners of Zimbabwe

 The Afrikaners of Zimbabwe, numbering approximately 44,000 people, are No Longer Unreached.
 They are a South African ethnic group primarily of Dutch, German, and French Huguenot descent.
 They are an Diaspora people, in the Germanic people cluster of the Eurasian Peoples affinity bloc.
-Their primary religion is Christianity - Neo-Pentecostalism.
+Their primary religion is Neo-Pentecostalism.
 They primarily speak Afrikaans.

 Afrikaners in Canada photo